 Mile Square Regional Park’s Nature Area is a special 15 acre natural park area with native plants tucked away in the upper half of Mile Square Regional Park, nestled between the golf course and the regular park area.

 You wouldn’t even know it’s there if you’re passing by on Euclid or Edinger.

-So you should call before you go if you are reading this between February 2021 and April 2021.
 The rest of the park is still worth a visit, but just be aware you might need the Plan B.

 How to Get to Mile Square Park Nature Area